My Editorial Philosophy

 by Sulay Hernandez

 I am passionate about books.
 You have to be if you decide on a career in publishing.
 We're not here for the often joked about low salaries.
 Our story is the same across the board: We come to publishing with a love of reading, a love of stories and their power to change people's minds and, through this, (hopefully) the world.
 People in the industry are idealists.
 But our idealist hearts eventually beat up against the reality that publishing is a business, and then we have to learn to live in the intersection of art and commerce.
 Like everything else in life, that intersection can sometimes be unpretty and other times it’s absolutely beautiful.
-I spent twelve years in that place and have seen publishing take many twists and turns.
+I spent fourteen years in that place and have seen publishing take many twists and turns.

 When I was an editorial assistant at Kensington, one the best bosses I've ever had, the late Kate Duffy, Editorial Director of the Brava imprint, described, somewhat jokingly, an editor's role as the following: "The editor represents the needs of the company to an author, and the author's needs to the company, while lying to each about the good intentions of the other."
 Kate told me there were two ways of going about the job.
 You're either a company's editor or a writer's editor, and God help you if you're a writer's editor.
 Editors love their books and strive to keep the peace, but the fact that we are salaried employees is never far from our thoughts.
 She already knew that I would be a writer's editor.